-DEM data should be appropriately hydroenforced to meet the project standards (hydroenforcement for hydrologic modelling and hydraulic modelling may require different processes) and include building elevations and other structure data to reflect flow path impedance.
+If appropriate, DEM data should be hydroenforced to meet the project standards (hydroenforcement for hydrologic modelling and hydraulic modelling may require different processes) and include building elevations and other structure data to reflect flow path impedance.
 All elevation data must be processed to the bare earth terrain in the vicinity of floodplains that will require hydraulic modeling.
 This may include editing out bridge and overpass information to substitute a realistic streamflow surface, though additional data processing may be needed if it is determined that the elevations of the bridge may impede flood flows.
+Keep in mind, with regards to bridges and culverts, that the upstream flood line should make allowance for the backwater effects caused by the structure, whereas downstream of these structures the flood line should make no allowance for the temporary upstream ponding.